 ‘From the opening notes to the final ones it is just beautiful.’

-Background to Betsy:
+Intro to Betsy:

 It’s safe to say that Betsy had a far from average journey to her performance on BBC Introducing, however after growing up in Wales and working for a high-fashion company in France, she seems to have found her calling.
 Unbelievably this somewhat varied route into the music scene also included a time where she wouldn’t even listen back to her own tracks.
 In my opinion though there was no need to worry as with great production and a voice resembling Cher, goosebump moments happen across of Betsy’s tracks.
 Take ‘Lost and Found’ – which certainly has more than a touch of Emeli Sandé’s Heaven about it – as a prime example.
 This track, with its celebratory feel, could well reflect Besty feeling lost before finding music and for the sheer power within it alone, the emotion felt can’t be ignored.
 Amazingly, it would seem that the same level of emotion can be felt whether it be a full on track or – as was the case for Betsy’s showcase track ‘Fair’ – a more reserved one.

 Before I start, it’s worth pointing out that while I thought the showcased track, ‘Fair’ was the newest of Betsy’s tracks, in listening to her other music I discovered it was actually produced over a year ago with much more of a dance based feel to it.
 This said, my review will focus on the version that introduced me to Betsy, which you can listen to here.